 What are famous products in Jaipur for shopping?

-Jaipur is well established when it comes to its art and crafts.
+Jaipur is well-established when it comes to art and crafts.
 Here is a list of famous products in Jaipur for shopping.

 - Block printed fabrics

 - Jaipur Razai – quilts

 - Carpets (rugs & Durries)

 - Marble statutes